Top 13 Venture Capital Firms Investing in Gaming Startups

 Image of Diverse Angels- Top VCs in Gaming

-Diverse Angels is an angel group and venture capital firm committed to increasing representation within the investment community.
-They concentrate on providing capital to seed and early-stage companies across a variety of industries.
+Diverse Angels is a Los Angeles-based angel group and venture capital firm focused on increasing representation in the investment community.
+They primarily back companies at the seed and early stages across a wide range of technology sectors.

 • Founded: 2021